YandapalliChinni/Calculator-App/README.md

 # Calculator-App
+Overview
-A simple and intuitive calculator application built with HTML, CSS, and JavaScript.
-This app performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It's designed to be user-friendly and responsive, making it easy to use on both desktop and mobile devices.
+This is a simple, fully functional calculator application built using HTML, CSS, and JavaScript.
+The app performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

-Features
+## **Features**

-Basic Arithmetic Operations: Supports addition, subtraction, multiplication, and division.
+**Basic Arithmetic Operations**: Perform addition, subtraction, multiplication, and division.
-Responsive Design: Optimized for use on both desktop and mobile devices.
-User-Friendly Interface: Clean and straightforward layout for easy operation.
-Preview

-Technologies Used
-HTML for structure
-CSS for styling
-JavaScript for functionality
-Usage
-To use the calculator, simply open the index.html file in any web browser.

-Contact
+**Responsive Design**: The calculator is fully responsive and works well on various devices, including desktops, tablets, and smartphones.

+**Clear Button**: Easily clear the current calculation and start a new one.

+**User-Friendly Interface**: Intuitive and easy-to-use interface.

+## **Technologies Used**

+**HTML**: For structuring the app.

+**CSS**: For styling the app.

+**JavaScript**: For implementing the calculator's functionality.

+## **Usage**

+Open the calculator app.

+Click the buttons to enter numbers and operations.

+Click = to see the result.

+Click C to clear the current calculation.

+## **Contact**
-For any questions or feedback, please contact me at chinniyandapalli04@gmail.com.
+For any inquiries or feedback, you can reach me at:

+**Email**: chinniyandapalli04@gmail.com
+**GitHub**: YandapalliChinni